bavilari93/simon-saids/README.md

 if user fails a pop up window apears for user to try again

 # MVP
-  -user can start the game
+  - user can start the game
-  -user has its turn after computer generates a patern -clicked element is compared with computer array -when user fails game starts again
+  - user has its turn after computer generates a patern
+  - clicked element is compared with computer array
+  - when user fails game starts again
-  -display number of rounds
+  - display number of rounds
-  -visually apealing game
+  - visually apealing game

 # technologies & instalation
 -JavaScript